-The Annual Mutual Fund Shareholder Tracking Survey interviews a random sample of U.S. households to determine their ownership of a variety of financial assets and accounts, including mutual funds, individual stocks, individual bonds, defined contribution (DC) plan accounts, individual retirement accounts (IRAs), and education savings accounts.
+The Annual Mutual Fund Shareholder Tracking Survey interviews a random sample of US households to determine their ownership of a variety of financial assets and accounts, including mutual funds, individual stocks, individual bonds, defined contribution (DC) plan accounts, individual retirement accounts (IRAs), and education savings accounts.
 In the usual course of household survey work, researchers periodically reexamine sampling and weighting methods to ensure that the results published are representative of the millions of households in the United States.
-ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey in 2014, and the figures presented in this paper for the 2015 survey reflect the revised sampling and weighting methodology that was adopted in 2014.
-In order to achieve a representative sample of U.S. households, the 2014 and 2015 Annual Mutual Fund Shareholder Tracking Survey is based on a dual frame sample of landline and cell phone numbers.
+ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey in 2014, and the figures presented in this paper for the 2016 survey reflect the revised sampling and weighting methodology that was adopted in 2014.
+In order to achieve a representative sample of US households, the 2014, 2015, and 2016 Annual Mutual Fund Shareholder Tracking Surveys were based on dual frame samples of landline and cell phone numbers.
 Each combined sample includes about 50 percent of households reached on a landline and about 50 percent of households reached on a cell phone.
-Prior to 2014, the Annual Mutual Fund Shareholder Tracking Survey was based on a sample of landline phone numbers.
-If ICI had used the same sampling and weighting method used prior to 2014, the landline sample would have found that 46.4 percent of U.S. households owned mutual funds in mid-2014 (compared with 43.3 percent in mid-2014 with the new survey design).
+Before 2014, the Annual Mutual Fund Shareholder Tracking Surveys were based on samples of landline phone numbers.
+If ICI had used the same sampling and weighting method used before 2014, the landline sample would have found that 46.4 percent of US households owned mutual funds in mid-2014 (compared with 43.3 percent in mid-2014 with the new survey design).
 The change to a combined sample of cell and landline phone numbers improves the representativeness of the sample.